pranshugaba/pranshugaba.github.io/content/articles/building-x-and-o-using-godot.md

 ### The Grid

 The grid is a bit more complex.
-In addition to showing the grid, we also need to listen for clicks and display an 'X' or 'O' in each of the nine cells.
+In addition to showing the grid, we also need to listen for clicks and display an "X" or "O" in each of the nine cells.

 Let's create an 2D node and name it `Grid`.
 We will store all nodes related to the grid as children of this node.
 This will make our `Game` scene more organised.